Cyprus national rugby union team: Record setting win streak

+Post win streak era

 Motto

 The Cyprus Rugby Federation has adopted as its motto the famous Spartan phrase:

 Ἢ τὰν ἢ ἐπὶ τᾶς, translating as "either with this or upon this", an idiom that effectively means victory or death.
 The origin of the motto is ancient Sparta and "this" refers to the shield.
 Spartans killed in battle were carried home on the shield, while those returning alive and victorious from battle would still have it.
 A soldier fleeing the battle would have to drop the shield.